Dear All,

 From India, Hamirpur

-There is no law or regulation prohibiting usage of sand bucket as a fire extinguishing medium.
-Silica may not affect the person when the sand is being used in a normal condition.
-During the sand blasting operation, the sand is being pressurised and creating large volume of dust particles and there is a chance for inhalation and ingestion of silica.
-So that sand blasting is banned.
-Hope i am right.
+There is no law or regulation prohibiting the usage of a sand bucket as a fire extinguishing medium.
+Silica may not affect a person when the sand is being used in normal conditions.
+During sandblasting operations, the sand is pressurized, creating a large volume of dust particles, which increases the risk of inhalation and ingestion of silica.
+Therefore, sandblasting is banned.
+I hope I am correct.

 From India, Bangalore